 Ric Flair and Jack Veneno – Many Questions, Few Answers

-It does not show the interference by Relampago Hernández, but instead, it shows what seems to be an edited version of the match that has Ric Flair being pile-drived face-first and subsequently the pin attempt by Jack Veneno.
+It does not show the interference by Relampago Hernández, but instead, it shows what seems to be an edited version of the match with Ric Flair being pile-drived face-first and, subsequently the pin attempt by Jack Veneno.

 The "real" ending is up to interpretation.
-The referee seems to count to two, and then the bell rings, signaling the match’s end.
-The referee makes the universal movement with his hands, indicating that the time had expired and that there was no winner.
+The referee seems to count to two, and the bell rings, signaling the match’s end.
+The referee makes the universal movement with his hands, indicating that the time has expired and that there is no winner.

 Meanwhile, a frustrated Veneno can be seen turning away in disgust.

 Immediately after a very rough video edit, we see Jack Veneno celebrating in the ring with the referee raising his hands and fans around him as the screen is bathed in puzzling psychedelic colors.